vviikk/vviikk.github.io/README.md

 Front-end & Nodejs developer
 _Kuala Lumpur, Malaysia_

-I've been a programmer at heart even before I've left school.
-I love getting my hands dirty with code.
-I use Linux & Mac, and prefer `working through the command line`.
-When I'm not coding or cooking, I'm probably travelling or professiong my undying love to Docker & Portainer.
+Technologist looking to build slick, large-scale & beautiful web applications.
+I've been a programmer at heart and an engineer by mind.
+When I'm not coding (in React or some obscure front-end micro framework) or cooking, I'm probably travelling or professing my undying love to Docker & Portainer.

+I care deeply about the people I work with.
+I love building teams that deliver great, pixel-perfect, usable products.
+I bring a *never say die* attitude to any team, and ensure that everyone is pushing code of the highest quality.
+I love writing tests & teach as much as I can learn.

 ----------